 VGLT Short Volume

-Vanguard Long-Term Treasury ETF (VGLT) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $14.14B, listed on NASDAQ, carrying a beta of 2.23 to the broader market.
-Seeks to provide a high and sustainable level of current income. public since 2010-01-04.
+Vanguard Long-Term Treasury ETF (VGLT) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $14.82B, listed on NASDAQ, carrying a beta of 2.24 to the broader market.
+Designed to offer significant and steady current income, this ETF primarily invests in U. public since 2010-01-04.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.